CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/170-process-data.md

     - View the result of the code status check along with the field that was selected for producing the entity code.

+    {:.important}
-    **Note:** The records containing duplicates will be merged to maintain data integrity and consistency.
+    The records containing duplicates will be merged to maintain data integrity and consistency.
 To learn more about unique identifiers, see [Codes](/integration/review-mapping#codes).

 1. In the lower-right corner, select **Confirm**.